Cat and Dog Vaccinations in Plano, TX

 Why Vaccinate Your Dog and Cat?

 When we inject disease-mimicking antigens, your pet’s immune system naturally reacts and produces antibodies to eliminate those antigens.
 Vaccine boosters also gradually increase your pet’s disease immunity until they can receive less frequent vaccinations and still stay protected.

-Without vaccines, many pets are more vulnerable to infection, which could in some circumstances shorten their life.
+Without cat and dog vaccines, many pets are more vulnerable to infection, which could in some circumstances shorten their life.

-If your pet has not had their vaccinations for the year, contact us to discuss their health needs and learn more about our wellness packages.
+If your pet has not had their cat or dog vaccinations for the year, contact us to discuss their health needs and learn more about our wellness packages.

 Diseases Putting Your Pet at Risk

-No matter their lifestyle, dogs and cats both need vaccines for maximum protection.
-To ensure their health, we offer vaccinations against these diseases:
+No matter their lifestyle, pets need vaccines for maximum protection.
+To ensure their health, we offer cat and dog vaccinations against these diseases: